Your manager wants a status every 2 hours.

 You want tactical, not therapeutic moves.
 You're not here to process your childhood.
 You're here to handle the VP meeting on Tuesday and stay employed through Q3.

 You're not actually in a crisis right now.
-The Chess Game is designed for acute moments.
+The Chess Move is designed for acute moments.
 If you're in a stable, growing situation and want general career coaching, this isn't the right fit.

 You are looking to grow your career and get promoted.
 Not this program.
 This would be through the Private Advisory Program.